 Hi.
-This is the site for my forthcoming book, How to Think, which will be published in the U.S. by Convergent Books, and in the U.K. by Profile Books, in October of 2017.
+This is the site for my forthcoming book, How to Think, which will be published in the U.S. by Currency, and in the U.K. by Profile Books, in October of 2017.
 There won’t be much to see here until then, but once the book is out I’ll be posting links to books and articles that have shaped my approach to the subject, and exploring in further detail some of the book’s ideas.

 Why did I write this book?

 Eventually two points occurred to me.
 The first is that many of our fiercest disputes occur because the people involved simply aren’t thinking: they’re reacting or emoting or virtue-signaling or ingroup-identifying.
 The second is that I have spent my entire career thinking and trying to teach others to think.

 - the dangers of thinking against others

 - the need to find the best people to think with